 While every injury claim is different, here are four points to keep in mind if you are going to file a personal injury claim in Texas.

-If You Were Partially At Fault, the Insurance Company Could Reduce Your Damages
+If You Were Partially at Fault, the Insurance Company Could Deny Your Claim or Reduce Your Damages

 Texas Has a Two-Year Statute of Limitations for Personal Injury Lawsuits